Formal ontology: Formal versus nonformal

 In information science an ontology is formal if it is specified in a formal language, otherwise it is informal.

 In philosophy, a separate distinction between formal and nonformal ontologies exists, which does not relate to the use of a formal language.

 Example

 An ontology might contain a concept representing 'mobility of the arm'.
-In a nonformal ontology a concept like this can often be classified as for example a 'finding of the arm', right next to other concepts such as 'bruising of the arm'.
-This method of modeling might create problems with increasing amounts information, as there is no foolproof way to keep hierarchies like this, or their descendant hierarchies (one is a process, the other is a quality) from entangling or knotting.
+In a nonformal ontology, a concept like this can often be classified as for example a 'finding of the arm', right next to other concepts such as 'bruising of the arm'.
+This method of modeling might create problems with increasing amounts of information, as there is no foolproof way to keep hierarchies like this, or their descendant hierarchies (one is a process, the other is a quality) from entangling or knotting.

 In a formal ontology, there is an optimal way to properly classify this concept, it is a kind of 'mobility', which is a kind of quality/property (see above).
 As a quality, it is said to inhere in independent endurant entities (see above), as such, it cannot exist without a bearer (in the case the arm).